 Online Second Opinion service.

 If bladder cancer is suspected, these tests may be performed to diagnose the disease:

 - Physical exam

 - Blood test: Blood samples are used to measure certain substances released into the blood by organs and tissues in the body.
-An unusual amount of a substance (higher or lower than normal) can be a sign of disease in the organ or tissue that makes it.
+An unusual amount of a substance (higher or lower than normal) can be a sign of disease in the organ or tissue

 - Urine test: A test to check the color of urine and its contents, such as sugar, protein, red blood cells, and white blood cells.

 - Cystoscopy: One of the most useful tests, in which a tiny tube with a camera is inserted into the bladder through the urethra.
 The cystoscope can also be used to take a small tissue sample (biopsy) and treat early stage tumors without